ajahne/blog/_drafts/2023-4-17-offensive-defensive-calendar.md

 ## Defensive
 What is it?
-- Put blocks on your calendar when you need heads down time, are unaivable to meet, or need to focus.
+- Put blocks on your calendar when you need heads down time, are unavailable to meet, or need to focus.

 anti-pattern
 - having to many busy blocs on your calendar so noone can find time to meet with you.

 To start each of my days I put a "heads down block".
 I also look ahead during the current week and into the next 2-3 weeks.
 I have a sense of the goals / outcomes I would like to accomplish.
 This allows me to ensure I have sufficient focus time on my calendar.
 I found that if I do not do this, I do not have extended periods of focus time.

-Additionally, if I do not do this, I an get back to back meetings with no break or opportunity to have lunch!
+Additionally, if I do not do this, I can get back to back meetings with no break or opportunity to have lunch!

 Here is an example calendar
 [IMG of example calendar]